-Most Tribunal hearings are now being conducted over the phone, although some hearings may be conducted by audio-visual linkup using Microsoft Teams.
+Many Tribunal hearings are now being conducted over the phone, although some hearings may be conducted by audio-visual linkup using Microsoft Teams or in-person.
 You will receive the Notice of Hearing specifying the date and time for hearing.
 You can also check the Hearing List on the Tribunal website.

 It is important to provide the correct phone number for the Tribunal to ring you.
 If your number has changed or you are not sure, check and confirm with Registry, preferably two working days before your hearing.